 Gen Z and Millennials Love CTV

 If a younger demographic is important to your business, then CTV is the place to be.
 Studies show those under 50 love the content on YouTubeTV, Hulu and Apple TV.
-67% are more likely to be in a CTV-only house and 25% report that they don’t even have pay for their streaming service, therefore their viewing is through advertising-supported options only.
+67% are more likely to be in a CTV-only house and 25% report that they don’t even have to pay for their streaming service (meaning their viewing is through advertising-supported options only).
 These numbers continue to rise as CTV program providers continue creating more and more content.

 Chase the Audience, Not the Media

 Because other programmatic channels are also connected (audio, display, apps, etc.), every screen can be targeted, and re-targeted.
-Tracking performance across screen can give you a better understanding of your target’s typical path to purchase, allowing you to more effectively attribute results to the budgets placed, and help optimize your programs over time (e.g., frequency, day-part, format, etc.).
+Tracking performance across screens can give you a better understanding of your target’s typical path to purchase, allowing you to more effectively attribute results to the budgets placed, helping to optimize your programs over time (e.g., frequency, day-part, format, etc.).
 Imagine having the ability to retarget a recent visitor to your website with a TV spot on her favorite show.
 Cross-channel and cross-device targeting make CTV even more attractive to the business advertiser.

 Selective to the Individual

 It might seem hard to believe that next door neighbors watching the same channel at the exact same time can be served a different ad based on their “professional” profile, but this is the promise of connected TV advertising.
-If you know your audience, CTV is a wise choice because you can be targeted and yet, still at scale.
-Neighbor one might be the CEO of an auto manufacturer who is a target for your tires or ignition system.
+If you know your audience, CTV is a wise choice because you can be both targeted and at scale.
+One neighbor might be the CEO of an auto manufacturer who is a target for your tires or ignition system.
 The other neighbor might be a building contractor, so an ad about your siding or roofing product would be the perfect match.
 Connected TV advertising may well be a B2B marketer’s dream come true.